 Whether you’re focused on driving attendance for public programs or increasing revenue at a private institution, the following trends and strategies will help any museum professional increase the impact of their efforts.

-Trend 1: Embrace Technology Without Losing Sight
+1. Embrace Technology Without Losing Sight of Your Mission

 As a modern marketer, you need to incorporate technology into your campaigns without compromising your museum's mandate and mission.

 Balancing the old with the new can be tough, especially if you specialize in historical exhibits.
-But tapping into tech can help improve your workflow, stay relevant and get more people to visit your museum.
+But tapping into tech can help improve your workflow, stay relevant, and get more people to visit your museum.

 “Directors need to embrace technology as a vehicle for speaking to and attracting audiences to the museum, without undercutting the special experience of the immediate and direct work of art," says Michael E. Shapiro, Director Emeritus of the High Museum of Art in Atlanta.